-Your child will be given a colour banded book every Thursday.
-This needs to be returned on the following Monday so that it can be quarantined.
-Between Monday and Thursday, please enjoy reading stories from home or your local library.
+Your child will be given a colour banded book every Wednesday.

+This needs to be returned on the following Wednesday.

+Please also enjoy reading stories from home or your local library.
 In Year 2, the children must be able to read 90 words a minute (approximately 1.5 words a second) before moving onto the next colour.
 Children must reach Gold to be at the expected standard for Year 2.
 Please try to read with your child daily for 5-10 minutes.
 This could be using a: school book, online story, book from home or a magazine.